Bradoats/Bradoats/README.md

 - 👋 Hi, I’m @Bradoats
-- 👀 I’m interested in HTML and CSS
+- 👀 I’m interested in front-end web development
-- 🌱 I’m soon learning Java
+- 🌱 I’m soon learning PHP
 - 💞️ I’m looking to collaborate on group projects with my colleagues/co-workers
 - 📫 How to reach me ...